DemsarMa/git-watcher-builder/README.md

 - Ability to add GitHub repositories without adding them in the code (using prefixes and a template)
 - Automatic watching on [SpigotMC](https://spigotmc.org) for new updates
 - Separated watchers when restarting (to not restart all of them) (using options)
+- Notifying upon successful/failed builds via webhook or on Discord.
 ## Contributing

 All contributions are more than welcome.
 You can first look on a [roadmap](https://github.com/DemsarMa/git-watcher-builder#roadmap) if you want to implement new features or want to fix bugs/issues.
 To get started, open a Pull request.